Protocol and Practice of Persons Appearing in the Court of Judge Michael Valenzuela

 Motion Practice

-If you hand-file a pleading, make sure the Court gets a conformed copy.
-Otherwise, we may not know that you have filed something, which will contribute to a delay in ruling on your pleading.
-Please place a copy of your pleading in the Division’s mailbox or email a copy to the Division.
+If you hand-file a pleading, make sure the Court receives a conformed copy.
+Otherwise, we may not know that you have filed a motion, which will contribute to a delay in ruling on your pleading.
+Please place a conformed copy of your motion in the Division’s mailbox or email a conformed copy to the Division.

 Scheduling Hearings: The Court requires a written motion or stipulation to schedule, reschedule, or vacate hearings.
-The Court will not schedule or reset hearings without the filing of a pleading.
-In regard to any substantive evidentiary hearings or oral arguments that are not set during an RMC or other hearing, the Court will usually set a short virtual status conference in order to schedule a date and time for the substantive hearing.
+The Court will not schedule, reschedule, or vacate hearings without the filing of a motion.
+In regard to any substantive evidentiary hearings or oral arguments that are not set during a hearing, the Court will set a virtual status conference in order to schedule a date and time for the substantive hearing.

-Oral Argument: If the Court believes that oral arguments may assist in making a decision, the Court will schedule them.
-The court sets oral arguments for a specific period of time, and the parties will usually receive equal time within that period.
-I will keep time and provide you with notice of your remaining time.
+Oral Argument: If the Court believes that oral argument may assist in making a decision, the Court will schedule one.
+The Court sets oral arguments for a specific period of time, and the parties will usually receive equal time within that period.

 Discovery or Disclosure Disputes and/or Sanctions

-Meet and Confer: Counsel must try in good faith to resolve a discovery dispute before bringing it to the Court, pursuant to Rule 9(c).
-It is not enough to say you tried; the Court takes very seriously your duty to meet and confer in person or by telephone and will expect you to demonstrate that you have done so.
+Meet and Confer: Counsel must try in good faith to resolve discovery disputes before bringing it to the Court, pursuant to Rule 9(c).
+It is not enough to say you tried; the Court takes very seriously your duty to meet and confer and will expect you to demonstrate that you have done so.

-Dispute Resolution: If the parties want to expedite the dispute, they may file a Joint Statement of Discovery Dispute pursuant to Rule 26(d) of the Rules of Civil Procedure.
-Otherwise, the dispute must commence with a motion to compel, or other appropriate discovery or disclosure motion.
+Dispute Resolution: If the parties want to expedite the discovery dispute, they may file a Joint Statement of Discovery Dispute pursuant to Rule 26(d) of the Arizona Rules of Civil Procedure.
+Otherwise, the dispute must commence with a Motion to Compel, or other appropriate discovery or disclosure motion.
 The Court will not set a discovery dispute hearing based on a telephonic or email request.

-Deposition Disputes: The Court generally does not accept impromptu telephonic hearings during depositions, although there may be exceptions.
-If the parties find it absolutely necessary to contact the Court during a deposition, the parties will first need to notify the Judicial Assistant of the dispute and email a brief summary of the dispute.
+Deposition Disputes: The Court generally does not accept impromptu virtual hearings during depositions, although there may be exceptions.
+If the parties find it absolutely necessary to contact the Court during a deposition, the parties will first need to notify Court Staff of the dispute and email a brief summary of the dispute.

 Other Pre-trial Practice Guidelines or Comments